Polycyclic aromatic hydrocarbon (PAH) abundances in the disk around T Chamaeleontis (T Cha): PAH sizes, ionization fraction, and mass during JWST observations: Analyses of the AIB profiles

 where the term within the square brackets is summed over $n$ number of observed points on the spectrum. $I_{\mathrm{obs},n}$ and $I_{\mathrm{mod},n}$ denote the observed and the modelled flux densities at the $n$th observed point, respectively.
 Using this procedure, we find the best-fit Drude profile parameters, $\lambda_\mathrm{j}$, $b_\mathrm{j}$, and $\gamma_\mathrm{j}$.
 More details of the fitting procedure is described in Appendix \ref{app:nautilus}.

-{The 6.2 $\mu$m AIB in T Cha is fitted with two components at 6.184 and 6.27 $\mu$m, closely similar to the suggestion by \cite{Peeters+2002} that a class $\mathcal{B}$ feature could be a mix of class $\mathcal{A}$ and class $\mathcal{C}$ profiles.
-Note that the analysis of 6.2 $\mu$m band includes a fit to the 6.0 $\mu$m band since it is partially blended with the 6.2 $\mu$m profile.
-The 8.1 $\mu$m band in T Cha is found to be composed of four components, centred at 7.58, 7.89, 8.14, and 8.65 $\mu$m, from our analyses (see Sec. \ref{sec:pahclassimplications}).
-We used three components at 11.22, 11.286, and 11.42 $\mu$m to satisfactorily fit the profile structure of the 11.3 $\mu$m AIB.} The fit to each profile is shown in Fig. \ref{fig:pahfit}.
-The components derived for each {AIB} from this analyses are summarized in Table \ref{tab:pahflux} with their defining parameters.
+The 6.2 $\mu$m AIB in T Cha is fitted with two components at 6.182 and 6.27 $\mu$m.
+This is similar to the suggestion by \cite{Peeters+2002} that a 6.2 $\mu$m band having class $\mathcal{B}$ profile can be presented as the combination of class $\mathcal{A}$ and class $\mathcal{C}$.
+We note that the analysis of 6.2 $\mu$m band includes a fit to the 6.0 $\mu$m band since it is partially blended with the 6.2 $\mu$m profile.
+The 8.1 $\mu$m band in T Cha is found to be composed of four components, centred at 7.586, 7.89, 8.143, and 8.65 $\mu$m, based on our analyses (see Sect. \ref{sec:pahclassimplications}).
+We use three components at 11.22, 11.288, and 11.428 $\mu$m to satisfactorily fit the profile structure of the 11.3 $\mu$m AIB.
+The fit to each profile is shown in Fig. \ref{fig:pahfit}.
+The components derived for each AIB from this analyses are summarised in Table \ref{tab:pahflux} with their defining parameters.